 Are Visitors Allowed?

-Visitors may stay with the patient until 9:00 pm the day of the procedure.
-After visitors leave you will continue to receive professional care and supervision throughout the night.
-We would like to remind you at this time that smoking is not permitted in our facility.
+Visitors may stay with the patient until 9 p.m. the day of the procedure.
+After visitors leave, you will continue to receive professional care and supervision throughout the night.
+Smoking is not permitted in our facility.
 Please keep the number of visitors to a minimum.